-One of the most common questions nowadays is how to manage remote teams effectively during the outbreak of the COVID – 19 epidemic.
-According to The Ultimate List of Remote Work Statistics 18% of people around the world work remotely full-time and if we count others who work distantly from time to time this number will significantly increase.
-In the 21st century, it’s completely normal to run virtual teams and many companies move into remote due to a number of advantageous reasons.
+One of the most common questions nowadays is how to manage remote team effectively.
+Especially after the outbreak of the COVID-19 epidemic.
+According to Pew Research Center, 35% of workers with jobs that can be done remotely are working from home all of the time, and if we count others who work distantly from all the time this number will significantly increase.
+In the 21st century, it’s completely normal to run virtual teams and many companies move into remote work culture, due to a number of advantageous reasons.

 which couldn’t describe a current situation better.
-While some focus solely on negativity, we want you to look at in a different perspective and try something new.
+While some focus solely on negativity, we want you to look at it from a different perspective and try something new – managing remote teams.

-How to make it work?
+How to make it work for remote managers?
 The Internet and proper tools are our heroes, but the question is how to use them in the right way.
-Jira in combination with ActivityTimeline and some other tools are powerful assistants for various teams.
+For remote team, Jira in combination with ActivityTimeline and some other tools are powerful assistants for various teams.

 These factors cause some difficulties but they’re certainly resolvable and we want to discuss some ways of making your remote collaboration effective.